Goestenkor and Aston 2007-2014 women’s basketball

 · Won 30 games in seven consecutive seasons;

-· Coached on three gold medal USA basketball teams
+· Coached three gold medal USA basketball teams

 During her tenure at Texas, she was not able to duplicate her tremendous success at Duke.
-Even though Texas was invited to the NCAA Tournament All 5 Years she was head coach, her 102-64 won-loss record was unimpressive.
+Even though Texas was invited to the NCAA Tournament all five years she was head coach, her 102-64 win-loss record was unimpressive.

 Coach Goestenkor’s teams may have struggled on the basketball court, but they shined scholastically.